jarijokinen/html5-beautifier/README.md

 ### Other Ruby applications

-Require the gem before use it:
+Require the gem:

     require "html5-beautifier"

+Then use it:

     puts "Hello World".beautify

+### Output

+The above example outputs:

 ## Contributing